Dr. Thompson Maxwell, Naples' First Physician

 November 2025

-As a doctor he had limited medical tools at his disposal.
-Germs and viruses were unknown and cemeteries in Naples are filled with children who died of what we today think of as common childhood diseases.
-Small pox, measles, scarlet fever, diphtheria, tuberculosis, cholera and typhoid fever would rip through small unprotected communities.
+As a doctor, Maxwell had limited medical tools at his disposal.
+Germs and viruses were unknown and cemeteries in Naples are filled with children who died of what we today consider common childhood illnesses.
+Smallpox, measles, scarlet fever, diphtheria, tuberculosis, cholera and typhoid fever would rip through small, unprotected communities.
 Sadly, young mothers without protection from infection often didn’t make it through the child birthing process.
-Doctors’ diagnoses were based on pulse, skin color and odors.
-They relied on natural remedies such as herbs, roots, and plant based remedies to treat illnesses.
-Pioneer life was difficult and dangerous and settlers who felt unwell were treated with rough treatments such as bleeding, blistering and purging.
-Cash flow was intermittent, so doctors payment was often delayed until the crops were in or bartered on the spot.
-Almost all doctors of the time had a store or farm to underwrite the practice.
-Naples back in the 1790s was a small settlement and probably too small to underwrite a doctor full time, and perhaps that is why Dr. Thompson left for Ballston Spa, NY. by 1796.
+Doctors' diagnoses were based on pulse, skin color and odors.
+They relied on natural remedies such as herbs, roots and plant-based remedies to treat illnesses.
+Pioneer life was difficult and dangerous, and the settlers' health care consisted of treatments such as bleeding, blistering and purging.

 For researchers, further family information can be found through findagrave.com’s page for Fairview Cemetery in Naples, NY.